 However, due to information abundance, the companies that used to have this competitive advantage are starting to lose market share to “micro-brands” better equipped to meet niche and ever-changing consumer tastes.
 This trend is stronger than might be perceived in everyday life precisely because internet communication is highly fragmented, and compared to mass-appeal brands, the advance of micro-brands is nearly invisible to the real world.

-I have published my analysis of Kraft Heinz in another Note.
+I have published my analysis of Kraft Heinz in a write-up.
 The main thing I’ve learned is that strong brands in the CPG industry are not as predictable businesses as they were in times where massive economies of scale could be achieved using Mass Media advertising.
 I don’t think incumbent moats of big brands are being filled, but they definitely have become more uncertain, posing a big challenge for investors to predict the long-term outlook for CPG businesses.

 On the other hand, brands, where signaling is the overweighing element (eg. luxury brands), might turn out stronger.
 Signaling brands are context-dependent and thrive in environments with high geographic and social mobility.
 As Perell writes: